FirelyTeam/DevDays-SDK-LetsBuild/README.md

 ```
 - Note that we wrap the standard ResourceResolver in a `CachedResolver`.
 This will speed up the validation when you validate more than 1 resource.

--	Run the program again and you will see that the validation of Observation is successful.
+-	Run the program again and you will see that the validation of Patient is successful.
--	The field code in Observation is mandatory (see also https://www.hl7.org/fhir/observation.html).
-When we remove this code, the validator should report this.
+- The field `language` in `Communication` is mandatory (see also https://www.hl7.org/fhir/patient.html).
+When we add a communcation item to patient and leave out the language, the validator should report this.
 Try this out.

--	The validator can also use other profiles to validate against.
-In the subdirectory profile, there is such a profile: MyObservation.StructureDefinition.xml.
-You can download this profile [here](https://github.com/FirelyTeam/LetsBuildNetFall2020/blob/day-3/Day3-validating/DevDaysMapper/profiles/MyObservation.StructureDefinition.xml).
+The validator can also use other profiles to validate against.
+For example the profile `Us-core-patient`, see [here](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html) for the definition.
-This profile is derived from the standard Observation profile and restrict the category of an Observation: at least 2 categories are mandatory.
+In the next steps we are going to validate our in memory patient to this us-core-patient profile.

+- Downloading the profile (`StructureDefinition-us-core-patient.xml`) would not be enough, because this particular profile is also dependent on other profiles.
+It would be better to download the [FHIR package](http://hl7.org/fhir/us/core/STU3.1.1/downloads.html) of us-core, which contains all the us-core profiles.

+- Extract the package in a subdirectory (`profiles`) of your solution.
-In order to use this profile we have to tell the validator where to find this profile.
+- In order to use these profiles we have to tell the validator where to find this profile.
 We do this with a `DirectorySource`:
 ```c#
     var directoryResolver = new DirectorySource("profiles");
 ```